faroit/stempeg/README.md

 > :warning: __Warning__: Muxing stems using _ffmpeg_ leads to multi-stream files not compatible with Native Instrument Hardware or Software.
 Please use [MP4Box](https://github.com/gpac/gpac) and use the `stempeg.NISTemsWriter()`

+Passing see more info on audio [`stempeg.write_stems`](https://faroit.com/stempeg/write.html#stempeg.write.write_stems).

+An example that documents the features are
 ### Use the command line tools

 _stempeg_ provides a convenient cli tool to convert a stem to multiple wavfiles.
 The `-s` switch sets the start, the `-t` switch sets the duration.